sheerun/vim-polyglot/README.md

 One to rule them all, one to find them, one to bring them all and in the darkness bind them.

 - It **won't affect your startup time**, as scripts are loaded only on demand\*.
-- It **installs 40x faster** (unparallelized), as language packs are not submoduled, but merged.
+- It **installs 50+ times faster** than 50+ packages it consist of.
-- It clones even faster as all unnecessary files are ignored (like enormous documentation from php support).
+- Solid syntax and indentation support.
+Only the best language packs.
-- Best syntax and indentation support.
-If someone releases better language pack, it will be replaced here.
+- All unnecessary files are ignored (like enormous documentation from php support).
-- No support for esoteric languages (vim-polyglot supports modern ones like `slim` though).
+- No support for esoteric languages, only most popular ones (modern too, like `slim`).
-- Each build is tested by automated Travis CI setup using vimrunner gem.
+- Each build is tested by automated vimrunner script on CI.
 Spee `spec` directory.

 \*To be completely honest, concatenated `ftdetect` script takes around `3ms` to load.